 After doing some research, I decided to try to restore my truck’s plastic headlights today.
-After trying nearly ever DIY technique out there in an attempt to clear up foggy headlights, none of them worked for me.
+After trying nearly every DIY technique out there in an attempt to clear up foggy headlights, none of them worked for me.
 The toothpaste trick, even compounding and polishing — but still that foggy haze remained.

-In this blog post, I’ll break down my experience with the technique, what products you need to use in order make this effective, and how to protect your headlights one finished.
+In this blog post, I’ll break down my experience with the technique, what products you need to use in order to make this effective, and how to protect your headlights once finished.
 Keep in mind that this is a DIY solution, and individual results may vary.
 I just thought I’d share what worked for me.